Perozz-cz/ESP_8266-clock/README.md

 Buzzer: Audible alarm notification.

-WiFi Time Configuration: Set the time using a WiFi connection.
+Time synchronization via WIFI: Set the time using a WiFi connection.

-Low Power: Optimized for low power consumption.

 Automatic display light switch: If there is no motion display light turns off.